THE BACK STORY

 Martha Pepper is the Office Manager for The NWT Group.
-Besides making Jan, Linda, Nancy, David, Carolyn and Sandra fill out paperwork (an almost impossible task), she is instrumental in helping our folk's various needs.
+Besides making Linda, Jan, Nancy, David, Carolyn, Sandra, and Cathy fill out paperwork (an almost impossible task), she is instrumental in helping our folk's various needs.

 Martha loves the field of communications and is a valued member of the NWT family.
 She decided on a degree in public relations because it satisfies her interests in marketing, journalism, and relationships.

 She got her BA in PR from Brigham Young University.
 After finishing classes, she worked at Community Action Services in Provo, Utah as part of their communications team.

 Martha was born and raised in Westland, Mich. but lived in McAllen, Texas for a year and half as a missionary for her church.
 She is glad to be back in Texas but especially to be part of The NWT Group.